Adolescent Substance Use Disorder

 Partial Hospitalization Program

-Teach Positive Skills at Home to Reduce Adolescent SUD
+Teach Positive Skills at Home to Reduce SUD

-Adolescent substance use is an ongoing issue.
+Substance use in adolescents and young adults is an ongoing issue.
 Prevention and treatment for this issue begin at home.
 Teaching positive ways to respond to peer pressure, and ensuring they understand the consequence of drug experimentation is key to achieving scholastic or career success in their early

 20’s.
 If you or anyone you know is in need of a new lifestyle, then reach out to local treatment centers for help and more information.